Build & deploy pipeline

 ./node_modules

-folder for the next build - Start your application using the
+folder for faster subsequent builds - Start your application using

 npm start